StanfordBioinformatics/AnnotationHive/README.md

 * Accuracy

-We compared the annotated VCF files for BRCA1 region.
+We compared the annotated VCF files for the BRCA1 region.
 All records are the same except three records with genotype values of 0 where Annovar considered them in the output.
 We filter out variants with every genotype value less than or equal 0.